Skip to main content

 Flow Pricing

 Currently, Telnyx Flow is free to use.
-This allows you to explore and utilise the tool without any incurring any additional costs outside of the underlying API usage with our storage and inference products, facilitating easy testing and proof-of-concept development, especially for AI systems.
+This allows you to explore and utilise the tool without any incurring any additional costs outside of the underlying API usage with our storage, inference and voice api products, facilitating easy testing and proof-of-concept development, especially for AI enriched systems.

 In the future, we may consider to introduce a usage or tier based billing system.
-This will where you can access more features and higher usage limits through different plans.
+This will allow you to access more features and higher usage limits through different plans.

 For now, feel free to enjoy the full capabilities of Telnyx Flow at no charge.
 We will keep you updated on any changes to our pricing model.